There are three ways to use your Bluetooth low energy (BLE) devices with Zwift.

 Native BLE - (iOS)

-If you're running the iOS version of Zwift, you will also be able to pair via the native BLE in your phone.
+If you're using the iOS version of Zwift, you will also be able to pair via the native BLE in your phone.
 As you start Zwift, you'll be prompted with a notification to turn on your Bluetooth setting if it's not already on.

 After you've turned on your Bluetooth setting, you'll be able to pair by looking under the corresponding Power or Speed + Classic Trainer menu for your trainer/sensors.